CommonHuman-Lab/gloamfire/README.md

 Opens a browser to `http://127.0.0.1:7100` with a live dashboard.

-See [docs/cli-commands.md](docs/cli-commands.md) for the full command reference — simulations, PCAP capture, ATT&CK Navigator export, and independent stack management.
+See [CLI commands](https://github.com/CommonHuman-Lab/gloamfire/wiki/CLI-Commands) for the full command reference — simulations, PCAP capture, ATT&CK Navigator export, and independent stack management.

 ---